A Condo/HOA guide: How to effectively communicate with owners and residents

 Written By : Phillip Livingston

-It can be difficult to get unit owners involved in community affairs, especially when some of them don’t actually live on site.
-It doesn’t help that most HOAs use outdated communication methods that lead to misunderstandings and make it difficult to reach a quorum on important issues.
+It can be difficult to get owners involved in community affairs, especially when some of them don’t actually live on site.
+It doesn’t help that many condos and HOAs use outdated communication methods that lead to misunderstandings and make it difficult to reach quorum on important issues.

 If you’re looking for innovative ways to stay in touch with unit owners and stimulate engagement within your community, you’ve come to the right place.
 Below we have some helpful tips on how to establish effective communication with condo association members and cultivate an engaged community.